salesforcecli/plugin-orchestrator/messages/appframework.update.template.md

 # flags.description.description

-A new description for the template.
-This provides detailed information about the template's purpose, features, and intended use cases.
-The description appears in the Analytics Studio UI and helps users understand when and how to use the template effectively.
+The description appears in Tableau Next and helps users understand when and how to use the template effectively.

 # fetchingTemplate